galenguyer/azlyrics-scraper/README.md

 # azlyrics-scraper
-A simple Python tool to scrape lyrics from azlyrics.com
+A simple Python tool to scrape lyrics from azlyrics.com and genius.com

 ### pylint
 To run pylint, use the following command: